Rational Emotive Behavior Therapy (REBT)

 · All things shall pass.

 Using a Stoic and existentialist lens affords one the opportunity to reduce suffering.
-As well, my approach to REBT also incorporates elements of personal responsibility and accountability—collectively: Ownership.
+As well, my approach to REBT incorporates elements of personal responsibility and accountability—collectively: Ownership.

 Perhaps thinking of this modality in a different way may help.
 As a child, I heard a saying that went something like, “Sticks and stones may break my bones, but words will never hurt me.”

-Now, it’s something like, “Sticks and stones may break my bones and words will also hurt me, because they’re terrible, horrible, awful micro-aggressions, and I couldn’t stand it if they were to be used against me.”
+It’s now something like, “Sticks and stones may break my bones and words will also hurt me, because they’re terrible, horrible, awful micro-aggressions, and I couldn’t stand it if they were to be used against me.”

 If people choose a victimhood narrative, opt to shift blame, and denounce ownership of their circumstances, it could be easy for them to delude themselves into thinking their problems are the responsibility of others to resolve.